 There is a downside with this approach, of course, which is that any analyses that are undertaken at the edge of a network are generally compromised by their inability to compare data streams across a range of similar devices in different locations.
 Also, the availability of processing power is generally more limited.

-But these downsides are to some extent offset by a complementary technique that relies on another AI engine deployed locally to assess whether a device is ‘working as normal’, or not.
+But these downsides are to some extent offset by a second technique that relies on another AI engine deployed locally to assess whether a device is ‘working as normal’, or not.
 In the case that a device is not working ‘as normal’ then a message can be escalated to human operators, or some supervising AI system, essentially to highlight a potential problem that needs further review.
 Supervisors (or supervising systems) can determine if the abnormal behaviour is indicative of a potential problem, or not, and take appropriate remedial actions and also update the AI rules running on the local device.
 In essence, this is a neat way to accelerate the development of AI rules, a task which is often hindered by the lack of information that is available to identify failure states (industrial systems generally fail quite rarely, so there is often a dearth of information relating to such events to be used for AI training purposes).
 The deployment of a local AI engine to identify any abnormal operating conditions effectively identifies candidate data combinations that could be indicative of potential failure states, potentially before those failure states occur.

 All in all, the approach outlined above is not a new ‘standard’ way of developing AI rules, and it won’t displace current development techniques, rather it’s an interesting enhancement that potentially increases the accuracy and accelerates the development of AI rules.